National Library of Wales

 Appraisal, destruction and scheduling information: All records purchased by NLW have been retained

 Immediate source of acquisition: Deposited by the Trustees of the late Major Albert Addams-Williams of Llangibby Castle, per The Hon.
 Mrs. Eleanor Addams-Williams in 1939 and subsequently purchased from Major Hopton Addams-Williams in 1945.

 Related units of description: A bound typescript copy of the catalogue of the library at Llangibby Castle is NLW, Misc.
 Vol. 67.
 A number of maps, topographical works, portraits, photographs and printed works are in NLW, Map Collections, and NLW, Special Collections.

-Note: Title supplied from contents of fonds
+Note: Title based on contents of fonds

 Archivist's note: Compiled by Mair James.